 Oaktree Court is developed to be luxurious, harmonious, and complete with all the facilities you’d ever need.
 You will also have access to your own private garden, and there will never be any issue with you parking.
 There is space here for everyone.

-Oaktree Court may be one of several park developments in the heart of Devon, but this particular community is ideally placed for those who would like to explore more of the local area by foot.
+Oaktree Court may be one of several park developments in the heart of Devon, but this particular site is ideally placed for those who would like to explore more of the local area by foot.
 It may also be worth taking a closer look at some of the local amenities and attractions before you move in!

 Exploring the Local Area